Conflict of Interest Oversight Committee (COIOC)

 - Industry sponsored clinical trials and similar studies

-- Public Health Service/National Science Foundation sponsored projects (initial annual disclosure)
+- Public Health Service/Department of Energy/National Science Foundation sponsored projects (initial annual disclosure)

 Disclose at Just-In-Time or Notice of Award